cimpresovec/Masters/README.md

 pdflatex -synctex=1 -interaction=nonstopmode --shell-escape thesis.tex
 ```
-## Cpp projects
+## Cpp project
-TODO
+QMake was used in order to build the project.
+QtCreator IDE is recommended for easier building of the project.
+Open the Breakout.pro file in QtCreator and you are good to go.
+RayLib library is required to installed systemwide.
+It can be build and installed from the official GitHub page (https://github.com/raysan5/raylib).

-## Java projects
+## Java project
-Open the project in JetBrains IDEA and just run.
+Open the project in JetBrains IDEA.
+Latest JDK and JRE is required.

+## Unity project
+Open the project in the Unity editor.
+Version 2018.1 was used.

 # Software used to create this thesis
-TODO
+Tex live
+TexStudio
+JabRef
+QtCreator
+JetBrains IDEA
+Unity
+Visual Studio Code